SwedishPensionsAgency/Coldbir/README.md

 First, make sure to load the package with `library(Coldbir)`.

-Then the next step is to decide where the database is to be saved, or where it already exists:
+Then, to decide where the database is to be saved, or whether it already exists, do:

     a <- cdb('database_path')

-To save data to the database one simply write:
+To save data to the database, simply write:

     a['foo'] <- 1:10